TAYA00/obsidian/Workshop.md

 - getButtonClass - kann bleiben oder in CSS sollen wir entscheiden
 - numeric kommt in frontend auch als numeric.
 FormarPrice funktion löschen oder anpassen
 - do we need localisation with currency

+- [ ] edition beschreibung - mit i18next gemacht werden soll
+- [ ] tailwind problem
+- [ ] when you switch between editions and you have already chosen more than limited amount - it has to show toast notification

+### CSS
+section-title - for h2
+section-description - for description of editions and modules sectio